-One of the primary technical necessities for the proposed design is a trusted execution environment (TEE) where the integrity of the executed code can be trusted.
-In this paper, we utilize two different approaches to achieve this goal: 1) restart-based implementation which utilizes full system restarts and software reloads and 2) TEE-based implementation which utilizes TEE such as ARM TrustZone [43] or Intel's Trusted Execution Technology (TXT) [24] that are available in some hardware platforms.
+One of the primary technical necessities for the proposed design is a trusted execution environment where the integrity of the executed code can be trusted.
+In this paper, we utilize two different approaches to achieve this goal; (i) restart-based implementation which utilizes full system restarts and software reloads (ii) TEE-based implementation which utilizes Trusted Execution Environment (TEE) such as ARM TrustZone [43] or Intel's Trusted Execution Technology (TXT) [24] that are available in some hardware platforms.

 Under the restart-based implementation, control platform is restarted in each cycle, and the uncompromised image of the controller software is reloaded from read-only storage.
-Restarting the platform enables us to: 1) eliminate all the possible transformations carried out by the adversary during previous execution cycle1 and 2) provides a window for trusted computation in an untrusted environment which we use to compute the next SEI triggering time (Section IV-A).
+Restarting the platform enables us to (i) eliminate all the possible transformations carried out by the adversary during previous execution cycle and also (ii) provides a window for trusted computation in an untrusted environment which we use to compute the next SEI triggering time (Section 4.1).
 This design utilizes an external HW timer to trigger the restart at the scheduled times.
 This simple design prevents the adversary from interfering with the scheduled restarting event.

 Another alternative approach that is introduced in this paper to enable the SEIs is to the use TEE features that are available in HW platforms.
-In particular, we use ARM TrustZone [43] and LTZVisor [28] which is a hypervisor based on TrustZone (Section V-A).
-The TEE-assisted implementation does not require the platform to be restarted in every SEI cycle.
+In particular, we use ARM TrustZone [43] and LTZVisor [28] which is a hypervisor based on TrustZone (Section 5.1).
+The TEEassisted implementation does not require the platform to be restarted in every SEI cycle.
 Thus, there is no restarting overhead, and additionally, the controller state is not lost in every SEI cycle.
 This design can significantly improve the applicability of our method to physical plants with faster dynamics.
-As we have shown in the evaluation section, the maneuverability region of the 3DOF plant is increased by 234% when the controller is implemented by the TEE-based method.
+As we have shown in the evaluation section, the maneuverability region of the 3DOF plant is increased by 234 percent when the controller is implemented by the TEEbased method.

 For some CPS applications, one of the above implementation options might be a more suitable choice than the other one.
-If the physical plant has high-speed dynamics-relative to the restart time of the platform-or if the past state of the controller is necessary to carry out the mission-e.g., authentication with ground control-the TEE-based option the reasonable choice.
+If the physical plant has high-speed dynamics - relative to the restart time of the platform - or if the past state of the controller is necessary to carry out the mission -e.g., authentication with ground control - the TEE-based option the reasonable choice.
 On the other hand, restart-based implementation is feasible for low-cost micro-controllers whereas platforms equipped with TEE are generally more expensive.
-Furthermore, many of the CPS applications have physical plants with slow physical dynamics-compared to the restart time of their embedded platform-and the restart-based implementation will perform just as good as the TEE-based implementation (as we will show in Section VI-D).
+Furthermore, many of the CPS applications have physical plants with slow physical dynamics - compared to the restart time of their embedded platform - and the restartbased implementation will perform just as good as the TEEbased implementation (as we will show in Section 6.4).
 For such cases, restart-based implementation is a better choice, and TEE-assisted implementation might only unnecessarily increase the cost and complexity of the system.

-In summary, the contributions of the work are as follows.
+In summary, the contributions of the work are: